zkkython/Awesome-ML-SYS-Tutorial/rlhf/verl/multi-turn/verl-multiturn-rollout-Release.md

 Breakdown of the Configuration:

 - **class_name**: Specifies the Python class implementing the tool’s logic.
 The class must be accessible in the codebase.
-- **config**: An optional field for additional tool-specific configurations (e.g., API keys, model parameters).
+- **config**: An optional field for additional tool-specific configurations used in `__init__` method (e.g., API keys, model parameters).
-- **tool_schema**: Defines the tool’s interface using a schema compatible with OpenAIFunctionToolSchema or veRL’s protocols.
+- **tool_schema**: Defines the tool’s interface using a schema compatible with OpenAIFunctionToolSchema.
 - **type: "function"**: Indicates the tool is a function-based tool.
 - **function.name**: The tool’s identifier (calc_gsm8k_reward), used during tool selection.
-- **function.description**: A human-readable description of the tool’s purpose.
+- **function.description**: A human-readable description of the tool’s purpose, which will be used in the model chat template.
 - **function.parameters**: Describes the input parameters the tool expects.
-The required field defines the mandatory parameters.
+The required field defines the mandatory parameters, also will be used in the model chat template.

 #### How Tool Interactions Work

 During rollout:

+1. Preprocess `generate_sequences_with_tool` prompts with intersection of available tools and sample_level `tool_kwargs` to generate prompt with sample specific tools and handle prompts in message list way.
-1. The LLM generates a response containing a structured function call (tool invocation) based on the schema.
+2. The LLM generates a response containing a structured function call (tool invocation) based on the schema.
-2. `AsyncSGLangRollout` uses a `FunctionCallParser` to detect and extract tool calls from the output.
+3. `AsyncSGLangRollout` uses a `FunctionCallParser` to detect and extract tool calls from the output.
-3. The rollout engine calls `tool.execute()` with parsed arguments.
+4. The rollout engine calls `tool.execute()` with parsed arguments.
-4. The tool may:
+5. The tool may:
-   - Return a textual response
+   - Return a textual tool response, which will be appended to the message history with `tool` role.
-   - Return a step reward
+   - Return a step reward and tool metrics, which can be used to calculate the final reward and monitor tool performance.
    - Update internal tool state
-5. The engine appends the tool response to the message history and continues the dialogue.
+6. The engine appends the tool response to the message history and continues the dialogue.
-6. After the full rollout, the tool’s `calc_reward()` is called to compute final reward.
+7. After the full rollout, the tool’s `calc_reward()` is called to compute final reward.

 With this plugin-style architecture, tools can be flexibly reused across tasks and agents without changing the core engine or rollout loop.